-- A. Principal Permitted Uses^{23,27} - 1.
-Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted Uses Table.27 - 2.
-Uses shown as conditional uses for this district in Appendix C, Principal Permitted Uses Table shall be subject to the Compatibility Assessment Meeting process pursuant to Article 7, Section 7.6 inclusive.27 - B. Minimum Lot Area, Height, and Yard Requirements - 1.
+- A. Principal Permitted and Conditional Uses^{23,27,32} - 1.
+Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table.^{27, 32} - 2.
+Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance. ^{27, 32} - B. Minimum Lot Area, Height, and Yard Requirements - 1.
 Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance.
 The minimum lot area requirements are based on the availability of central or public water and sewer facilities and West Virginia Board of Health regulations. ^{23, 27} - 2.
 When computing the dwelling unit yield for a parcel of land, use the total area of parcel minus (1) lands contained in a wetland and (2) hillside lands to be retained in a natural, undisturbed condition as provided for in the Jefferson County Subdivision and Land Development Regulations.
-The balance square footage between the ADU (Area per Dwelling Unit) and the MLA (Minimum Lot Area) shall not include land set aside in a Sensitive Natural Area, Buffer to a Sensitive Natural Area, land qualifying as Hillside development or a 100 Year Flood Plain.
-5,23,27 - 3.
+The balance square footage between the ADU (Area per Dwelling Unit) and the MLA (Minimum Lot Area) shall not include land set aside in a Sensitive Natural Area, Buffer to a Sensitive Natural Area, land qualifying as Hillside development or a 100 Year Flood Plain. ^{5,23, 27} - 3.
 All detached accessory structures under 144 square feet in size shall have a setback of 6'.27 - C. Commercial Services in Residential Developments23 - 1.
 Commercial services may be included in a residential development providing the commercial uses are intended to serve the residential community proposed and shall relate well to residential areas in terms of pedestrian and vehicular circulation. - 2.
 The gross area for commercial uses shall not exceed 5 acres or 10 percent of the gross tract area, whichever is less. - 3.
 Commercial uses shall not be built or established prior to the residential development unless built in phases consistent with phasing of the residential construction. - 4.
 These uses shall be located within the interior of the project. - 5.
-Commercial uses shall be subject to the Compatibility Assessment Meeting process as outlined in Article 7 of this Ordinance.
-Any proposed commercial use that is served from a road that is located on the perimeter of the project or on a State Road shall be subject to the entire Development Review Process.5 - D. Standards for Commercial or Light Industrial Uses23 - 1.
-Commercial or Light Industrial uses are subject to the following access requirements: - a.
+Commercial uses shall be subject to the Conditional Use Permit process as outlined in Section 6.3 of this Ordinance.
+Any proposed commercial use that is served from a road that is proposed to be located on the perimeter of the project or on a State Road shall be required to be considered as a part of the Conditional Use Public Hearing process.^{5, 32} - D. Standards for Commercial Uses^{23, 32} - 1.
+Commercial uses are subject to the following access requirements:32 - a.
 Such uses will not use adjacent residential roads for through traffic; and - b.
 Will connect to principal and major arterial highways as directly as feasible considering access restrictions.5 - 2.
-Commercial and Light Industrial uses are subject to the requirements of Section 5.6D and the requirements for such standards in Article 8.
+Commercial uses are subject to the requirements of Section 5.6D and the requirements for such standards in Article 8.32